d2rd/d2rdNotes/README.md

 Extra Features:
  Make the data persist with arrays / object literals (JSON) or a 3rd party service like Firebase Search functionality
- Markdown support in notes
+ Markdown support in d2rdNotes
  Sorting options in the list view
- Create and display tags that can be added to notes Drag sorting in the list view
+ Create and display tags that can be added to d2rdNotes Drag sorting in the list view
- Add the ability to have checklists within the note view Export all notes to a CSV
+ Add the ability to have checklists within the note view Export all d2rdNotes to a CSV
  Create a login system around the MVP
 You will notice that this repository does not have any starter code.
 This is on purpose.
 You are to start from scratch using any files you have built throughout your time here at Lambda School.